lenkazuma/PDFReader/README.md

 ## Enhancements and Modifications
 In this project, I have made several customisations and improvements to the original functionality.
 These include:

-1. **Workaround for Max Token Limit**: I have devised a workaround to overcome the limitation imposed by the maximum token limit of the GPT-3.5 model.
+1. **Workaround for Max Token Limit**: I have devised a workaround to overcome the limitation imposed by the maximum token limit 4097.
 This workaround involves utilising map-reduce chain_type and RecursiveCharacterTextSplitter, allowing pre-summarisation in processing of larger documents.

 2. **Callback Token Used Count**: To optimise the usage of OpenAI's API, an expander that tracks callback tokens used during the QA process is added.